Izzmo/AutoAwesomer/README.md

 ## Changelog

+### November 15th, 2012
+* Fixed bug not allowing someone to vote in a big room if they were not in the main section.

 ### November 14th, 2012
 * Updated the code for the new Turntable.fm interface.
 * Some of the API calls and variables were changed slightly.